simgrid/remote-simgrid/developer_notes.md

 ## What is a service in remote-simgrid (RSG)

-A service is an object which can be called by a client remotly (see rpc server).
+A service is an object which can be called by a client remotely (see rpc server).
 In remote simgrid, we use service to access to s4u features such as host or actor etc..

 ## How to create a new service